 Wolf and Kettle Day

-In Spring 2014, Loyola will celebrate the fourth annual Wolf and Kettle Day.
+On March 19, 2015, Loyola will celebrate its annual Wolf and Kettle Day.
 This symbolic day represents the point in the academic year when tuition runs out and support from generous donors begins.
-Tuition at Loyola only covers 74 percent of what it costs to educate one student for an entire year; the other 26 percent is made possible through the support of our generous donors.
-The day was created to not only educate students about the legend of the Wolf and Kettle but also to celebrate generosity!
+Tuition at Loyola only covers 70 percent of what it costs to educate one student for an entire year.
+The other 30 percent is made possible through the support of our generous donors.
+The day was created to not only educate students about the legend of the Wolf and Kettle but also to celebrate the generosity of our donors!

 Want to follow the action on Wolf and Kettle Day via Twitter?
-Use #LUCWKD to get the most up-to-date news.
+Use #LUWOLFANDKETTLE to get the most up-to-date news.